Juliet Starrett: Athletic career and entrepreneurship

-Philanthropy and writing
+Philanthropy and books

-In 2015, Starrett co-founded the nonprofit Stand Up Kids nonprofit to raise money for standing desks for schoolchildren.
+In 2015, Starrett co-founded the nonprofit StandUp Kids to raise awareness about the scourge of sedentarism among children and the importance of moving more, and to raise money for standing desks for schoolchildren.
 The nonprofit has been confronted by doubts from parents and teachers about fatigue and restlessness, but reviews of early implementation by CNN and NBC News were positive.
 Remaining concerns about the nonprofit—and standing desks in general—center on the high cost of the desks.
+In 2015, StandUp Kids converted Vallecito Elementary School in San Rafael to an entirely standing school, the first of its kind in the nation.
+The school received nationwide media attention from NBC, CBS, The Today Show, and ESPN for the innovative and simple approach to helping kids move more throughout their days.

-Starrett, her husband, and Glen Cardoza co-authored the Wall Street Journal bestselling book Deskbound in 2016.
+Starrett, her husband, and Glen Cardoza co-authored the Wall Street Journal bestselling book Deskbound.
 The book describes the effects of prolonged sitting and a sedentary lifestyle.

+She is also the co-author of the book Built to Move, a guide for health and longevity in the era of technology dependence and sedentary living.
+After decades spent working with professional athletes, Olympians, and Navy Seals, the Starretts shifted their focus to the “ordinary” American and how they can all, regardless of interest level in sports, income level, and other circumstances, continue to feel good in their bodies and function well as they age.
+Built to Move is the fruition of this herculean undertaking.
+It describes practices and principles that can help counteract the negative effects of technology reliance, sedentary living, and other modern experiences.

 Personal life

 She and her husband Kelly Starrett have two daughters.